ywangd/stash/README.md

 StaSh stands for Pythoni**sta** **Sh**ell.
 While **Sta** may not be the best abbreviation for Pythonista, it forms a concise and meaningful word with the following **Sh** part.
-So the name StaSh was chose to indicate it is a confined environment and great treasures may be found within.
+So the name StaSh was chosen to indicate it is a confined environment and great treasures may be found within.